TheLucasSchwarz/zeroshotENGINE/README.md

 ### Iterative Double Validated Zero-Shot Classification (IDZSC)

-IDZSC is a core module that refines zero-shot classification results through an iterative process.
-It uses a double validation technique to ensure the robustness and accuracy of the classifications.
+IDZSC is the core module to classify texts in an iterative process.
+It can use a double validation technique to ensure the robustness and accuracy of the classifications.

 ### Hierarchical Double Validated Zero-Shot Classification (HDZSC)